vipulpathak113/FrontendInterviewQuestions/README.md

 ------------------------------------------------

-- Component lifecycle>(in order which they are called)
+- Class Component lifecycle>(in order which they are called)
     - MOUNTING: When new instance created or inserted in DOM constructor static getDerivedStateFromProps>>if initial state depends on props, cannot use this inside it, return null or object updating state, called on every rerender